OfficeDev/Orky/README.md

 1. Copy the files in OrkyDemoManifest
 2. Change the coloricon.png to an 96x96 png icon you like.
 3. Change the outlineicon.png to a 20x20 png icon you like.
-4. Update manifest.json and replace all instances of ```<MICROSOFT_APP_ID>``` with your app id.
+4. Update manifest.json and replace "id" and "botId" with your app id.
-5. Update manfiest.json and replace all instances of ```<BOT_NAME>``` with your bot name.
-6. Take all three files (manifest.json, coloricon.png, outlineicon.png) and zip them into the root level of a zip archive.
+5. Take all three files (manifest.json, coloricon.png, outlineicon.png) and zip them into the root level of a zip archive.
 Make sure that the files are at the root level and not inside of a folder inside the zip archive.
-7. Sideload this zip into any team of your choice using this [guide](https://msdn.microsoft.com/en-us/microsoft-teams/sideload).
+6. Sideload this zip into any team of your choice using this [guide](https://msdn.microsoft.com/en-us/microsoft-teams/sideload).

 ## How to add your own OrkyBot?
 This guide can help you add your own bot using the [Hubot](https://hubot.github.com/) framework.